bigkwii/cutting-plane-game-2/NOTES.md

 Should I keep that behavior?
 Or should I disable clicking while the animation is playing?
 I'll disable it for now and work on the other cuts.

 I left a bunch of TODO's in the code.
 I'll get to them tomorrow.

+## SAT 2024-08-24

+Split cuts were easy enough.
+Gomory cuts are a bit more tricky.
+I feel like they can be optimized from the original demo's implementation, I'll se what I can come up with.

+I just found out you can add the @tool tag to a script to make it run in the editor.
+This is very useful for debugging the vfx!